hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

 | `.where()` | A trim section tailored to be used as a WHERE clause; each inner clause can potentially be include or excluded, and the where section joins them using and AND or OR operator |
 | `.set()` | A trim section tailored to be used as the SET clause of an UPDATE statement; each inner clause can potentially be include or excluded, and the set section joins them using commas |

-## 5. Applying Parameters Using Bean Syntax -- JEXL
+## 5. Applying Parameters Using JEXL Syntax

 The `.parameter()` section includes a String that is the name of the parameter.
 The parameters name is formally a JEXL expression that can use bean syntax to access data structures.
 This includes accessing: